toukirnaim08/SpringBoot-Postgres-Docker-Compose/README.md

 # Abacc Cultural Club Portal

-Online managemnt portal of an organization with admin panel.
+Online management portal of an organization with admin panel.
 Feel free to use or modify this project.<br>
 Postgres is used for data persistance and Spring Security & JWT are used for handling authentication.<br>
 In addition, botstrap is used for template design<br><br>